Canop/dysk/README.md

 ![screenshot](doc/screenshot.png)

-Besides traditional columns, the `dsk` column helps you identify your "disk":
+Besides traditional columns, the `disk` column helps you identify your "disk":

 * `remov` : a removable device (such as an USB key)
 * `HDD` : a rotational disk